-- 1. Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, including spaces (NOT word count) via the online Candidate Profile portal. - 2.
-Statements will be displayed in informational materials published by the Elections Committee, both in print and online. - 3.
-Statements may not include names of any political coalitions. - 4.
-If a candidate's statement does not conform with these guidelines, the statement will not be posted
+1. Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, including spaces (NOT word count) via the online Candidate Profile portal.
+Submissions must be plain text.

+2. Statements will be displayed in informational materials published by the Elections Committee3.
+Statements may not include names of any political coalitions

+4. If a candidate's statement does not conform to these guidelines, the statement will not be posted